 These are some recommended high fibre food swaps.

 - Eat brown rice and bread instead of white

 - Make pesto with sesame seeds instead of pine nuts

 - Swap your regular yoghurt for Arla Fibre

-- Add pulses like lentils, chickpeas and beans to currys and stews
+- Add pulses like lentils, chickpeas and beans to curries and stews

-This new fibre enriched yoghurt comes in two flavours, bluebery and strawberrry.
+This new fibre enriched yoghurt comes in four flavours, blueberry and strawberry.
 My favourite is a pineapple and passion fruit flavour is available in the smaller pots.

 To get more ideas of how to have a high fibre diet without changing your eating habits, this menu will give you some meal ideas.